MustardTek/visual-doorbell-jacdac/README.md

 ## Getting Started

-### 1. Read the Assembly Guide
+### 1. Read the Assembly Guide and confirm customization options with user
-Read the Assembly Guide to get an overview of the process of making the Visual Doorbell.
+Read through the Assembly Guide to get an overview of the process of making the Visual Doorbell.
+Confirm with the user if they would like to use the doorbell with the desk lamp or with the LED.

+### 2. Reference the Bill of Materials to obtain necessary parts and tools

-### 2. Print the 3D Printable components
+### 4. Print the 3D Printable components

-All of the 3D print files can be found in the [3D Print Files](https://github.com/MustardTek/visual-doorbell-jacdac/tree/main/3D%20Print%20Files) folder
+3D print files can be found in the [3D Print Files](https://github.com/MustardTek/visual-doorbell-jacdac/tree/main/3D%20Print%20Files) folder.
+Photos of 3D printed parts can be found in the [Photos](https://github.com/MustardTek/visual-doorbell-jacdac/tree/main/Photos) folder.

-### 3. Assemble the Visual Doorbell
+### 5. Assemble the Visual Doorbell

 Reference the Assembly guide to assemble the components and import the code for the Visual Doorbell.

+### 6. Test the Visual Doorbell

 ## Files
 ### Documentation